kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 ## Visual Studio
 The project files are provided for Visual Studio 2017.
 Free community version is available online.

-To start the game from visual studio in quake3 project's properties go to `Debugging->Command Arguments` and specify command line like the following with the path changed to actual game location: `+set fs_basepath e:/games/quake3`
+To start the game from visual studio in quake3 project's properties go to `Debugging->Command Arguments` and specify command line in the form: `+set fs_basepath <quake3/installation/directory>`

 ![quake3-ke](https://user-images.githubusercontent.com/4964024/28160268-4f0707d4-67c8-11e7-9009-8540789aab0b.jpeg)